Home » Simplify your calculations with ease. » Tools » Capacity Index Calculator

 • σ (sigma) is the standard deviation of the process, representing the variability in the process.

-See also Target Superheat Calculator Online
+See also Relationship Anniversary Calculator Online

 This formula measures how many standard deviations can fit between the lower and upper specification limits.
 The larger the Cp value, the better the process fits within those limits, indicating less variability and more consistent output.
 A Cp value of 1.0 means that the process is just capable of meeting the specification limits, while a value higher than 1.0 suggests that the process is highly capable and has room for variability without violating the limits.